Reporting, Investigating, and Resolving Sexual Misconduct, Relationship Violence, and Stalking- Complaints Against Students

 In the event that the Title IX Coordinator dismisses a Formal Complaint for the reason that it falls outside the Title IX regulations, but nevertheless determines that the report falls within the scope and definitions of Prohibited Conduct contained within the Policy, the matter will still be handled in accordance with the Investigation and Adjudication Process below as a Non-Title IX Complaint.

 The decision about whether to dismiss a Formal Complaint, in whole or in part, may be made at any time in the process and will be communicated to all parties in writing.
 Either party may appeal the decision to dismiss the Formal Complaint by notifying the Title IX Coordinator or in writing of the appeal within five (5) business days of the dismissal of the Formal Complaint.
 The other party will be notified of the appeal.
 Appellate Review will be conducted by the Sexual Misconduct Appeals Panel (“Appeals Panel”).
-The Appeals Panel may consult with the Investigator, the Complainant, the Respondent, or any other individual.
-The parties may submit a written statement to the Appeals Panel within five (5) business days of being notified of the request for review.
+The Title IX Coordinator or the OSC Administrator will provide the parties with the names of the individuals serving on the Appeal Panel and allow the parties to challenge their participation on the basis of conflict of interest or bias.
+The Appeals Panel may consult with the Title IX Coordinator, the Investigator (if applicable), the Complainant, the Respondent, or any other individual.
+The parties may submit a responsive written statement to the Appeals Panel within five (5) business days of being notified of the request for review.
+Grounds for an appeal are limited to (1) procedural irregularity that affected the decision to dismiss the Formal Complaint, (2) new evidence that was not reasonably available at the time the dismissal decision was made, that could affect the outcome of the matter; and (3) the Title IX Coordinator, Investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter.
 The Appeals Panel will render a decision in writing to both the Complainant and Respondent within ten (10) business days of the request for review.

 2. Title IX Coordinator’s Discretion to File a Formal Complaint